jbalboni/super-res/README.md

     myResource.get({id: 1});

 There is also a function called proxyQ, which will wrap the promises returned by each action with an instance of $q passed to it.
-This is helpful if you want to use with Angular:
+This is helpful if you want to use it with Angular:

     angular.module('test', []).factory('myResource', function ($q) {
         var superRes = require('super-res');